You are currently viewing Is Blue Band Margarine Really Healthy?

 Being low fat means it has fewer calories, and it actually does.
 Packs 798kJ/100g while the original has more than double that, 1880kJ/100g.

 Low-fat Blue Band is a single-purpose margarine; just for spreading bread.
-Trying to use it multi-purposely like you would with the original is just a disaster.
+Trying to use it multi-purposely as you would with the original is just a disaster.
 It doesn’t melt well thus it is unsuitable for other purposes( as it is low-fat)

 3. Baking Blue Band